Skip to main content

 Required Materials

-The nomination packet is divided into the following sections:
+The nomination is divided into the following sections:

-• Describe how the nominee provides an engaging environment for diverse students (e.g., different learning styles, exceptionalities, cultural and/or linguistic differences).
-(750-word maximum)
+• Describe how the nominee provides an engaging environment for diverse students (e.g., different learning styles, disabilities and/or gifts and talents, cultural and/or linguistic differences).

-• Please include one letter of recommendation (separate from the nominator) from a colleague, supervisor, or other professionals documenting the nominee’s efforts in meeting the award criteria.
+• Please include one letter/video of support from a colleague, supervisor, or other professional (separate from the nominator) documenting the nominee’s efforts in meeting the award criteria.

 Selection Considerations